Next price drop in

-California Cannon offers the dense, frosty buds of the Tahoe OG and the superior vigor and yield of the Stardawg.
+California Cannon regular seeds offer the dense, frosty buds of the Tahoe OG and the superior vigor and yield of the Stardawg.
 Its unique aroma, flavor, and intense euphoric high have made it a favorite among both users and growers.

 Although OG Kush and Chemdawg are similar in many respects, they are not identical.
 Combining the powers of the two lines, California Cannon offers the dense, frosty buds of the Tahoe OG and the superior vigor and yield of the Stardawg.
 California Cannon’s unique aroma, flavor, and intense euphoric high and the ease with which it can be grown have made it a favorite among both users and growers.